 CodeAcademy is the go-to platform for anyone interested in learning web development.
 CodeAcademy offers free, interactive lessons that teach you how to code in code in front end languages like HTML and CSS, and back end languages like Python and Java.

-Also see: The 21 Must-Have Apps for Living Abroad
+Also see: Must-Have Apps for Living Abroad

 Alison hosts hundreds of online courses from some of the world’s top online publishers, such as Google and Microsoft.
 Course subjects range from business communication to yoga.
 Alison offers a mix of one-off classes, as well as “diploma classes”, which contain a series of courses on a particular subject.

 TED Conferences serve as a stage for some of the world’s most innovative thinkers to share their story.
 While not exactly a virtual learning tool, these speakers serve as an incredible source of inspiration on days that you need a little extra motivation.

 As the name implies, How to Start a Startup offers online videos all about starting a business.
 These videos cover crucial elements of early-stage businesses such as conducting customer interviews, how to talk to investors, and how to manage employees.